EtherType: VLAN tagging

 Insertion of the 802.1Q VLAN tag (four octets) into an Ethernet-II frame, with a typical VLAN arrangement of a tag protocol identifier (TPID) EtherType value of 0x8100.
 A QinQ arrangement would add another four-octet tag containing a two-octet TPID using various EtherType values.

 802.1Q VLAN tagging uses a 0x8100 EtherType value.
 The payload following includes a 2-byte tag control identifier (TCI) followed by an Ethernet frame beginning with a second (original) EtherType field for consumption by end stations.
 IEEE 802.1ad extends this tagging with further nested EtherType and TCI pairs.

-Jumbo frames
+Jumbo LLC frames

-The size of the payload of non-standard jumbo frames, typically ~9000 Bytes long, collides with the range used by EtherType, and cannot be used for indicating the length of such a frame.
-The proposition to resolve this conflict was to substitute the special EtherType value 0x8870 when a length would otherwise be used.
-However, the proposition (its use case was bigger packets for IS-IS) was not accepted and it is defunct.
-The chair of IEEE 802.3 at the time, Geoff Thompson, responded to the draft outlining IEEE 802.3's official position and the reasons behind the position.
-The draft authors also responded to the chair's letter, but no subsequent answer from the IEEE 802.3 has been recorded.
+The size of the payload of jumbo frames, typically up to ≈9000 octets long, collides with the range used by EtherType.
+Therefore, it cannot be used for indicating the length of such a frame in the old 802.2/802.3 formats that have a length field (i.e. LLC, SNAP and raw 802.3) in place of the EtherType field.

-While defunct, this draft was implemented and is used in Cisco routers in their IS-IS implementation (for IIH Hello packets padding).